-The vaccine is intended as an aid in the control of disease associated with CI virus infection.
-Although the vaccine may not prevent infection altogether, efficacy trials have shown that the vaccination may significantly reduce the severity and duration of clinical illness, including the incidence and severity of damage to the lungs.4 In addition, the vaccine reduces the amount of virus shed and shortens the shedding interval; therefore, vaccinated dogs that become infected develop less severe illness and are less likely to spread the virus to other dogs.9 These benefits are similar to those provided by influenza vaccines used in other species, including humans.
+The canine H3N8 vaccine is intended as an aid in the control of disease associated with canine influenza virus infection.
+Although the vaccine may not prevent H3N8 infection altogether, efficacy trials have shown that it may significantly reduce the severity and duration of clinical illness, including the incidence and severity of damage to the lungs.
+In addition, the vaccine reduces the amount of virus shed and shortens the shedding interval; therefore, vaccinated dogs that become infected develop less severe illness and are less likely to spread the virus to other dogs.
+These benefits are similar to those provided by influenza vaccines used in other species, including humans.

-The canine influenza vaccine is a "lifestyle" vaccine, and is not recommended for every dog.4 In general, the vaccine is intended for the protection of dogs at risk for exposure to the CI virus, which include those that either participate in activities with many other dogs or are housed in communal facilities, particularly where the virus is prevalent.
-Dogs that may benefit from canine influenza vaccination include those that receive the kennel cough (Bordetella/parainfluenza) vaccine, because the risk groups are similar.5 Dog owners should consult with their veterinarian to determine whether their dog's lifestyle includes risks for exposure to the CI virus, and if the vaccine is appropriate for their dog.6, 9
+The canine influenza vaccine is a "lifestyle" vaccine, and is not recommended for every dog.
+In general, the vaccine is intended for the protection of dogs at risk for exposure to the canine influenza virus, which include those that either participate in activities with many other dogs or are housed in communal facilities, particularly where the virus is prevalent.
+Dogs that may benefit from canine influenza vaccination include those that receive the kennel cough (Bordetella/parainfluenza) vaccine, because the risk groups are similar.
+Dog owners should consult with their veterinarian to determine whether their dog's lifestyle includes risks for exposure to the canine influenza virus, and if vaccination is appropriate for their dog.

 Key Facts about Canine Influenza (Centers for Disease Control and Prevention)

-Canine Influenza: Frequently Asked Questions by Dog Owners (University of Florida College of Veterinary Medicine)
+Dog Owners: Canine Influenza FAQ (University of Florida College of Veterinary Medicine)

 Canine Influenza Fact Sheet (Iowa State University)